Medicare doesn't pay any of the costs for you to get a Medigap policy. You have to pay the premiums for a Medigap policy.

 Medigap helps pay your Part B bills

-In most Medigap policies, when you sign the Medigap insurance contract you agree to have the Medigap insurance company get your Part B claim information directly from Medicare, and then they pay the doctor directly.
+In most Medigap policies, when you sign the Medigap insurance contract you agree to have the Medigap insurance company get your Part B claim information directly from Medicare.
+Then, they pay the doctor directly.
 Some Medigap insurance companies also provide this service for Part A claims.

 If your Medigap insurance company doesn't provide this service, ask your doctors if they "participate" in Medicare.
 This means that they "accept assignment" for all Medicare patients.
 If your doctor participates, the Medigap insurance company is required to pay the doctor directly if you request.